jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Hardware
 This clover setting should works for recent Alienware Aurora R7 desktops  (released on 2017 and 2018) which installed with Intel CPU and Nvidia GPU.
 It may need some minor modifications to completely fulfill your machine.

-The hardware details for my machine: i7-8700, GTX 1080, Adata sx8200 480g nvme ssd, DW1830 wifi+bluetooth
+The hardware details for my machine: i7-8700, GTX 1080, Adata sx8200 480g nvme ssd, DW1830 wifi+bluetooth card

 # Working condition:
 I connect two 4k monitor to the machine through GTX1080 display ports, they works good.